Let's imagine we are looking back after the 2020 General Election:

 They said that to vote for Corbyn was vain, immature, and selfish.

 How mistaken they were.
-Corbyn fought the next general election on a platform of social justice and economic equality.
+Corbyn fought the next general election in 2020 on a platform of social justice and economic equality.

 When he accused the Government of 'dithering as we face the historic challenges of Brexit' we now know that he was glad to get Europe off his back so that he could bring his plan to fruition without EU interference.